JesusNavarrete215/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is in line 51.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Whats the same in 'dansRoll' is that its consitinly geting random rolls.
+We can change the function and have it be the value of a varibale.
 c.
 What is the lexical scope of `newRoll`?
+the lexical scope would be newRoll when putting in the console.log.

 ### Task 3 - Stretch Goals